bubbajames-docker/sendy/README.md

 * `4.1.0` `4.1` `latest`

 # Quick reference (cont.)
-* Where to file docker-related issues: [https://github.com/bubbajames-docker/sendy](https://github.com/bubbajames-docker/sendy)
+* Where to file docker-related issues: [https://github.com/bubbajames-docker/sendy/issues](https://github.com/bubbajames-docker/sendy/issues)

-* Where to file Send application issues: see [the Sendy Troubleshooting & Support Guide](https://sendy.co/troubleshooting)
+* Where to file application issues: see [the Sendy Troubleshooting & Support Guide](https://sendy.co/troubleshooting)

 # What is Sendy?
 Sendy is a self-hosted email newsletter application that lets you send trackable emails via [Amazon Simple Email Service (SES)](http://aws.amazon.com/ses/).
 This makes it possible for you to send authenticated bulk emails at an insanely low price without sacrificing deliverability.